 Those things show leadership.

-Last, here’s a list of resume skills that work in MBA application resumes:
+Last, here’s a list of sample skills for a resume that work in MBA application resumes:

 MBA Resume Skills